plackyhacker/plackyhacker.github.io/shellcodez/assembly.md

 pop eax             ; pop the last added value from the stack in to eax
 ```

-When we **pop** a value from the satck we tell it which register to pop it in to.
+When we **pop** a value from the stack we tell it which register to pop it in to.

 ### Move Instructions